knix008/LVGL/CameraApp/Source/BUILD_SYSTEM.md

    ```bash
    sudo apt update && sudo apt install [missing-package]
    ```

+   **Note**: OpenCV builds its own versions of image codecs (JPEG, PNG, TIFF, WebP, Zlib), so you don't need to install system packages for these.

 2. **Build Time**: OpenCV build can take 30-60 minutes depending on your system.
 Be patient.